LibraryCarpentry/lc-spreadsheets/_episodes/02-common-mistakes.md

 ## Using bad null values {#null}

-**Example**: using -999, other numerical values, zero, or text to represent missing.
+**Example**: using -999, other numerical values, zero, or text to represent missing values.

 **Solution**: Many statistical programs will not recognize that numeric values of null are indeed null.
 It will depend on the final application of your data and how you intend to analyse it, but it is essential to use a clearly defined and CONSISTENT null indicator.
 Blanks (most applications) and NA (for R) are good choices.

 | Null Values | Problems                                                                                                                                                                   | Compatibility         | Recommendation |
 |-------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------|----------------|